 Not commonly seen at feeders, the Yellow-Bellied Sapsucker eats sap from trees as its main food source.
 They also eat insects and spiders from the trees as they are drilling for sap.
 The male has a red crown and throat as well as the famous yellow belly.
 Their range includes most of the central and eastern parts of the U.S. as well as much of Canada.

-The Northern Flicker isn’t as brightly colored as some of the other birds but has very unique markings nonetheless.
+The Northern Flicker isn’t as brightly colored as some of the other birds.
+They do have some very unique markings though, and in this birders opinion are one of the most colorful birds in North America.
 Their larger size, spotted breast, banded back and multi colored head make them very recognizable.
 They do have a pop of color that is hidden on the underside of their wings and tail, usually only visible when flying.
 They have a very wide range are found in all of North America.
 In the eastern half of the U.S. the flickers have a yellow underwing, while in the western half they have a red underwing.
 Northern flickers don’t visit feeders as readily as some other woodpeckers, but they may make an appearance if you offer suet cakes.

 This fella can sometimes be seen at suet feeders, especially in the winter time.
 They spend their winters in most of the eastern states and migrate into the more north central states for breeding.
 They are also not extremely colorful but the flame red head of the male really makes them stand out and a treat to spot.
 Especially since the population is declining and they aren’t seen as often as they once were.

 There may be as many as 23 different species of hummingbirds in North America.
-Hummingbirds are the smallest family of birds in all of North America and most are known to be very color birds if you can catch them being still long enough to actually see.
+Hummingbirds are the smallest family of birds in all of North America and most are known to be some of the most colorful birds if you can catch them being still long enough to actually see.
 I have three last birds on this list and I thought I’d make them all hummingbirds, see more about when to expect them at feeders in this article.

 The Ruby-Throated Hummingbird is very common throughout the eastern and central parts of North America.
 They are the first ones I expect to see at my feeders and the ruby red throats of the males make them very colorful indeed.
 Use our easy no-boil hummingbird nectar recipe to fill up your hummingbird feeder and they will show up if you are in their range.